Home / Blog / How To Remove Personal Information From Internet Sites for Free

 6. Loss of control: Once personal information is online, it’s difficult to control who has access to it and how it’s used.

-It is our experience that once your personal details are able to be found in search results, it can be hard to “put the genie back in the bottle.”
-In our next sections, we’ll explore proven strategies to win back control over your personal information and remove it from the internet.
+It is our experience that once your personal details appear in search results, it can be hard to “put the genie back in the bottle.”
+In our next sections, we’ll explore proven strategies to regain control of your personal information and remove it from the internet.

 Ways to Remove Your Personal Information from the Internet

-Now that we’ve learned what types of personal information is found on the internet – and what happens when it falls into the wrong hands – it’s time to take a closer look at strategies to remove personal information from internet resources:.
+Now that we’ve learned what types of personal information are found on the internet – and what happens when it falls into the wrong hands – it’s time to take a closer look at strategies to remove personal information from internet resources.

 Request Data Broker Sites to Remove Your Personal Information

-Data broker sites are in the business of collecting and selling or sharing information on millions of individuals.
+Data broker sites collect and sell or share information on millions of individuals.
 Most of this information is used for legitimate purposes, but so-called “people search sites” are also used by criminals and stalkers.

 Thankfully, opting out of data collection is possible.
-Each website has specific instructions for you to opt out.
+Each website has specific instructions for opting out.
 Typically, you locate your records, then submit a removal request.
 Once processed, your information is removed from the data broker’s database.

 Review the Data Google Collects